-The impact plan information provided by researchers at the application stage may be somewhat limited as the project has not yet started and it can be difficult to predict research results or how a research landscape may change over time.

-However, it is still important to start thinking about the key factors on the pathway to achieving long-term impact from the start of the project as it will provide a strong foundation for maximising progress towards impact when a grant gets underway.
+The information provided in the impact plan by researchers at the application stage may be somewhat limited, as the project has not yet started; it can be difficult to predict research results or how a research landscape may change over time.
+However, it is still important to start thinking about the key steps on the pathway to achieving long-term impact from the start of the project as it will provide a strong foundation for maximising progress towards research impact when a grant gets underway.

-There are a number of key factors to consider when developing an impact plan, these are illustrated in Figure 1 and explained in more detail below (Section 5.1).
+There are a number of key factors to consider when developing an impact plan, these are illustrated in Figure 1 and explained in more detail below (Section 4.1).

-Of particular importance in the impact plan at the application stage are the 'Outcomes', 'Impact enabling activities', 'Evidence of progress', and 'Outputs', sections.
+At the application stage, the 'Outcomes', 'Impact enabling activities', 'Evidence of progress' and 'Outputs' sections are of particular importance in the impact plan.

-For the 'Inputs', and 'Activities', sections of the impact plan, high level information is adequate as information on these sections will be detailed in other sections of the application such as aims and objectives and budget sections.
+For the 'Inputs' and 'Activities' sections of the impact plan, high level information is adequate as information on these sections will be detailed in other sections of the application such as aims and objectives and budget sections.

-Please note for funded projects, the level of information required as part of the impact plan will become more detailed as the project progresses (for more information see Section 6).
+Please note for funded projects, the level of information required as part of the impact plan will become more detailed as the project progresses (for more information see Section 5).